davidlj95/ngx/projects/ngx-meta/bundle-size/README.md

 ### Analyze main bundle

 First, build one of the example apps.
-Checkout [`examples` infra][examples-infra] for more information.
+Checkout [example apps infra][example-apps-infra] for more information.
 Remember to build with source maps in order to allow the tool to work

 Then, run the following command